-We believe we possess the following competitive advantages over many other capital providers to middle-market companies:
+We believe we possess the following competitive advantages over other capital providers to middle-market companies:

-Demonstrated ability to invest in middle-market companies.
-Since our inception, the Advisor has invested in excess of \$2.5 billion across 128 portfolio companies with 80 financial sponsors.
-We have a portfolio yield at fair value of approximately 12.7% at December 31, 2011.
-In 2011, we invested approximately \$401.5 million of gross assets across twelve new and several existing portfolio companies.
+Demonstrated ability to deploy capital consistent with our investment policies.
+Since our inception, the Advisor has invested in excess of \$2.8 billion across 134 portfolio companies through December 31, 2012.
+We have a portfolio yield at fair value of approximately 12.6% at December 31, 2012.
+In 2012, we invested approximately \$317.1 million of gross assets across six new and several existing portfolio companies.

 Proven transaction sourcing strategy.
-Since the Advisor's inception of operations, it has sourced and reviewed more than 2,100 potential investments and has a proven process through which it has invested in excess of \$2.5 billion through December 31, 2011.
+Since the Advisor's inception of operations, it has sourced and reviewed more than 2,500 potential investments and has a proven process through which it has invested in excess of \$2.8 billion through December 31, 2012.
 The Advisor identifies potential investments through its dynamic transaction origination efforts.
 The origination efforts include calling on financial institutions such as investment banks, commercial banks, specialty finance companies and private equity firms; as well as on advisory firms, trade associations and the owners and managers of middle-market companies with whom its investment professionals and investment committee members have relationships.
+In addition to its investment professionals, senior members of the Advisor's investment committee have relationships with a large and diverse group of financial intermediaries.
 We expect that our ability to leverage these relationships will continue to result in the referral of investment opportunities to us and provide us with a competitive advantage.

-Highly experienced investment team.
-Our investment activities are carried out by BlackRock Kelso Capital Advisors and led by James R. Maher and Michael B. Lazar with guidance from the Advisor's investment committee.
-The Advisor's investment professionals have significant experience investing across market cycles and possess a broad range of transaction, financial, managerial and investment skills.
-Collectively, their involvement in our investment process provides us with substantial market insight and valuable access to investment opportunities.
-This insight and judgment enables us to achieve favorable risk-adjusted rates of return on the capital we deploy.
-The team's extensive experience in originating, structuring and negotiating investments in the middle-market have contributed to our strong reputation in the marketplace.
+Highly experienced investment team and access to BlackRock and Kelso Principals' broad investing capabilities.
+Our investment activities are carried out by BlackRock Kelso Capital Advisors LLC and led by James R. Maher and Michael B. Lazar with guidance from the Advisor's investment committee.
+The investment committee is comprised of members of BlackRock and the Kelso Principals.
+The Advisor's investment professionals, as well as members of the investment committee, have extensive experience in fixed income, public equity and private equity investing, and possess a broad range of transaction, financial, managerial and investment skills.
+Our Advisor's relationship with BlackRock and the Kelso Principals augment our access to extensive expertise across asset classes.